Laurarom7/Webscraping-NLP-Subreddits/README.md

 <br>
 <br>
 Data Modeling & Evaluation: <br>
-<p>I Modeled the data using 3 classification models: KNN Classifier, Logistic Regression and Random Forest Classifier.
+I Modeled the data using 3 classification models: KNN Classifier, Logistic Regression and Random Forest Classifier.
 Logistic Regression and RandomForest had the highest accuracy scores on both train and test data.
-Tuning number of neighbors for KNN and max_depth (using GridSearch) for Random Forest raised the test scores and brought the test and train scores closer, reducing overfit.</p>
+Tuning number of neighbors for KNN and max_depth (using GridSearch) for Random Forest raised the test scores and brought the test and train scores closer, reducing overfit.
 <br>

 Conclusions:<br>